jwatts777/jwatts777/README.md

-  ## This Github and Projects are under major changes in preparation for Summer '24 internships. ##
+  ## This Github is under major changes in preparation for Summer '24 internships. ##

 <p align="center">